LemmyMwaura/password_locker_tui/README.md

 Password Locker.
 A Python script that allows you to manage your passwords from one source.

+NB: This was a school project i did a long time ago.

 ## Table of contents
   <!-- - [Screenshot](#screenshot) -->
 - [Password Locker](#password-locker)